 Use visuals and sound to convey the message you want to share through your story rather than stating it outright.
 Think about how angles, colors, audio, and more all work together to create a feeling.

-And don’t hit people over the head with your product (unless it’s a demo video of course).
-If you’re creating a story video, then include your product where it fits naturally without shoehorning it in.
+And don’t hit people over the head with your product (unless it’s a demo video, of course).
+If you’re creating a story video, include your product where it fits naturally without shoehorning it.

 The appliance makers at Blendtec created an internet sensation with their “Will It Blend?” series.
-Running since 2006, it all began with something the company’s CEO Tom Dickson was already doing: Blending random stuff to find the product’s fail points.
+Running for years, it began with something the company’s CEO Tom Dickson was already doing: Blending random stuff to find the product’s fail points.

 Tom explained in an interview, “George, the new marketing director, discovered some of the wacky things I was doing to my blenders, including shoving 2x2s into the jars to try to break the blender.
 With a $50 budget, George bought a Happy Meal, a rotisserie chicken, Coke cans, golf balls, and a few other items, and they made five videos.”